akhil-jain-algobulls/pro_build_strategy_documentation_templates/README.md

 -----

-## About Pro Build:
+## About Pro Build
 Pro Build is AlgoBulls's premium Build product where professional services are offered to people looking to convert their trading strategies into algo form.
-- We help deploy the strategies on our algorithmic trading platform
+- We help code & deploy the strategies on our algorithmic trading platform
 - We help map the same strategy to multiple clients under them, without revealing confidential strategy details (Fund Managers).

+Click [here](https://algobulls.com/build/#pro-build) to know more & request a quote.

-## Roles:
+## Roles
 The following roles are assumed by various people during the entire process of Strategy Development.